Mai Thi Nguyen-Kim

 Mai Thi Nguyen-Kim (born 7 August 1987) is a German chemist, science communicator, television presenter and YouTuber.
 In June 2020 she was elected to the senate of the Max Planck Society.

 Life and education

 Nguyen-Kim was born in 1987 in Heppenheim, Hesse; her parents are from South Vietnam, her father is also a chemist.
 She completed the Abitur in 2006 in Hemsbach.
 She studied at the Johannes Gutenberg University Mainz and Massachusetts Institute of Technology.
 She worked on her doctorate at RWTH Aachen University, Harvard University, and the University of Potsdam; completing it in 2017.
 She rejected a job offer from BASF to focus on science communication.
 She is married and has a daughter born in January 2020.
+A second child was born in 2023.